doubleedesign/testing-notebook/docs/tooling/brainmonkey-vs-wpmock.md

 - [BrainMonkey - Setup for WordPress testing](https://giuseppe-mazzapica.gitbook.io/brain-monkey/wordpress-specific-tools/wordpress-setup)
 - [WP_Mock - Getting Started - Configuration](https://wp-mock.gitbook.io/documentation/getting-started/configuration)

-If you are using Pest, you won't have test classes that you can extend.
-This is not a problem for BrainMonkey, because it just means you put the setup and teardown code in the Pest `beforeEach` and `afterEach` hooks instead of class method overrides:
+If you are using Pest, you can put the setup and teardown code in the Pest `beforeEach` and `afterEach` hooks instead of class method overrides:

 ```php
 use Brain\Monkey;